 However, no matter your age, there will still be moments where we feel like we just don’t know what we’re doing.
 For instance, understanding vocabulary terms and concepts that still make us scratch our heads no matter how many times we’ve read it or used it.

 So when you add to the above hallmarks of maturity, another confusing layer like insurance, it can be tempting to shrug it off or “let someone else handle it.”

 But this article will go over are all the types of insurance you DEFINITELY need.

 Think of insurance as a life jacket.
-It’s frustrating to wear (or pay for) when you don’t need it, admittedly.
-But if you hit an emergency – even if it’s just once – you’ll be extremely thankful for that life jacket.
-Navigating your life without insurance means you are only one car accident, illness, or natural disaster away from financial misery.
+It’s frustrating to wear (or pay for) when you don’t need it, right?
+But if you hit an emergency – even if it’s just once – you’ll be extremely grateful for that life jacket for saving you.

 If you’re young, healthy, and single, you probably don’t need as much coverage as someone with chronic health issues or children.
 There are ways to select high or low deductible plans to make health insurance more affordable for your budget while still meeting your medical needs.

 You wouldn’t want to pay for an $18,000 C-section or $50,000 surgery all on your own, right?
 Your health insurance policy protects you from debt and, by enabling regular care and maintenance, makes it easier to stay healthy.